Cr0mb/CS2-GFusion-Python/README.md

 This software is provided for research and educational purposes only.
 Using it on protected servers may result in bans.
 The author is not responsible for misuse.

 ---

+Copyright (c) 2025 Cr0mb

+Permission is granted to use and distribute this software in its original, unmodified form, provided that:

+1. This copyright notice and license remain included in all copies.
+2. No modifications or derivative works may be made or distributed without prior written permission from the author.

+To request permission for modification, contact the author on Discord: cr0mbleonthegame

+Unauthorized modification, reverse engineering, or redistribution of modified versions is strictly prohibited.

+By using or distributing this software, you agree to these terms.